Coffee bar essentials: a barista-approved coffee nook

 You can read more in our full Philips 3200 Series review.

 I recently spoke to Alex Spampinato, coffee trainer for 200 Degrees coffee.
 He told me this is 'one of the best espresso machines on the market.
-It's the one that all the baristas, including myself, use in our homes'.
+It's the one that all the baristas, including myself, use in our homes.'

 You can read more in my full Breville Bambino Plus review.

-If you like your coffees a different way every day, this machine is the one for you.
+If you like your coffee a different way every day, this machine is the one for you.
 It can make incredible drip coffees, milky coffees, and espressos.
 It won't leave your wallet empty either.

 You can find out more in our De'Longhi All-in-One Combination Coffee Maker review.